alex634/EECS581-Project/README.md

+# Battleship

+## Description

-This PROJECT is a simple two-player Battleship game built using Python, it was done to be executed/played in the console.
-Each player will take turns placing ships on a their maps and then try to guess the location of the opponent's ships.
+This is a simple two-player Battleship game built in Python.
+It runs in the console.
+Each player first places ships then takes turns trying to sink the opponent's ships by guessing their locations.
 The first player to sink all of the opponent's ships wins!

-Prerequisites
+## Prerequisites

-Before running this project, ensure you have Python installed (version 3.10 or later) and the following the tabulate library installed
-To install tabulate, run the following command: pip install tabulate
+The following are programs and libraries that need to be installed before using this program.
+The process of installing these may differ by environment.
+Using Anaconda to manage these are recommended.

+#### Software
+- Python 3.10

+#### Python Libraries
+- tabulate
+- playsound

-How to play
+## How to play
-To play the game please download the repository by running the command git clone <https://github.com/JoseLeyba/EECS581-Project>
-and the running python main.py to start playing!\
+To play, clone this repository: <https://github.com/JoseLeyba/EECS581-Project>, install all of the prerequisites listed above, and run `python3 main.py` with the current directory being the location of main.py.

-License
+## License
 This project is open-source and available for modification or enhancement.
 You can redistribute it and/or modify it under the terms of your choice.